 It’s likely that no state of the country will willingly take more actions to slow the disease until it threatens to overload their local medical facilities.
 Marylanders, after New Yorkers and other early active sites, accepted restrictions on their interactions—at significant cost—which flattened the growth curve of infection.

-I hope not, but Georgia, Texas, Florida, Arizona, and other states may not accept mask and distancing guidelines until their hospital systems are nearly overwhelmed.
+Perhaps I’m unduly pessimistic, but Georgia, Texas, Florida, Arizona, and other states may not accept mask and distancing guidelines until their hospital systems are nearly overwhelmed.

 Why?
 Consider the psychological force of the Shadow of the Leader.